wp-plugins/woocommerce-gift-wrapper/readme.txt

 * Clarifications on settings page to help prevent users making the wrong category invisible = 1.0.2 =
-* Removed setting to hide gift wrap from catalog as it was potentially disruptive if category was set wrong
+* Removed setting to hide gift wrap from catalog as it was potentially disruptive if category was set wrong = 1.0.3 =
+* Now compatible with versions of WC < 2.2.2
 * Minor CSS fix
+= 1.1.0 =
+* Finished l10n install
+* Added in copyright/fork notice for Gema75
+* Modal view in cart
+* Modal view in cart